 For a comfy sofa for years to come, all it takes is a little TLC

-Our craftsmen build to the highest standards of durability, comfort and safety with all Heal’s furniture complying with current regulations on flammability.
+Our craftspeople build to the highest standards of durability, comfort and safety with all Heal’s furniture complying with current regulations on flammability.

 Unless otherwise stated Heal’s upholstery is designed for general domestic use only.

 All cushions, whether foam, fibre or feather filled, should be plumped up regularly, especially fibre or feather filled.
 Plumping is vital to best maintain upholstery on an ongoing basis, to help retain softness, comfort and appearance.
 Where cushions are reversible they should be turned regularly to prolong the life of both filling and fabric.
 Leather cushions may not be reversible as it is sometimes necessary to use fabric on the reverse to allow the cushions to breathe.
 Occasionally it may be necessary to undo the zip and slide your arm inside to re-adjust the edges of cushion in relation to the piping on the cushion cover during use.